RefactoringCombos/ArlosCommitNotation/README.md

 # Provable Refactorings
 [2]:#provable-refactorings

-If you can get a series of commits that is all lowercase commits, you can deploy without the need for Regression Testing, or lengthy conversations about accepting the pull request to trunk.
+If you can get a series of commits that is all lowercase commits, you can deploy without the need for Regression Testing or lengthy conversations about accepting the pull request to trunk.

 A provable refactoring requires a burden of proof.
 The main methods of proof are
 * automated refactoring via tool, with knowledge of tool bugs.